stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 and placing it in his own, he released me contemptuously, well knowing how fully his physique placed me at his mercy.
 Then he stood up at his full height--his head almost touching the roof of the carriage--and stared down at me with eyes whose fury had quickly turned to a look of pitying scorn and ghoulish calculation.

 I did not move, and after a moment the man resumed his seat opposite me; smiling a ghastly smile as he opened his great bulging valise and extracted an article of peculiar appearance--a rather large cage of semi-flexible wire, woven somewhat like a baseball catcher's mask, but shaped more like the helmet of a diving-suit.
 Its top was connected with a cord whose other end remained in the valise.
 This device he fondled with obvious affection, cradling it in his lap as he looked at me afresh and licked his bearded lips with an almost feline motion of the tongue.
 Then, for the first time, he spoke--in a deep, mellow voice of softness and cultivation startlingly at variance with his rough corduroy clothes and unkempt aspect.

-  "You are fortunate, sir.
+_"You are fortunate, sir.
 I shall use you first of all.
 You shall go into history as the first fruits of a remarkable invention.
 Vast sociological consequences--I shall let my light shine, as it were.
 I'm radiating all the time, but nobody knows it.
 Now you shall know.
 Intelligent guinea-pig.
-Cats and burros--it worked even with a burro. . . . "
+Cats and burros--it worked even with a burro. . . ."_

 He paused, while his bearded features underwent a convulsive motion closely synchronised with a vigorous gyratory shaking of the whole head.
 It was as though he were shaking clear of some nebulous obstructing medium, for the gesture was followed by a clarification or subtilisation of expression which hid the more obvious madness in a look of suave composure through which the craftiness gleamed only dimly.
 I glimpsed the difference at once, and put in a word to see if I could lead his mind into harmless channels.

-  "You seem to have a marvellously fine instrument, if I'm any judge.
+_"You seem to have a marvellously fine instrument, if I'm any judge.
-Won't you tell me how you came to invent it? "
+Won't you tell me how you came to invent it?"_

 He nodded.

-  "Mere logical reflection, dear sir.
+_"Mere logical reflection, dear sir.
 I consulted the needs of the age and acted upon them.
 Others might have done the same had their minds been as powerful--that is, as capable of sustained concentration--as mine.
 I had the sense of conviction--the available will power--that is all.
 I realised, as no one else has yet realised, how imperative